Sunset Grill (film)

 Sunset Grill is a 1993 American neo-noir mystery film directed by Kevin Connor and starring Peter Weller as a private detective in Los Angeles.
 It co-stars Lori Singer and Stacy Keach.

 Plot

-Ryder Hart (Peter Weller) is a private investigator and former police officer who is down on his luck and drinks too much alcohol.
-His estranged wife Anita (Alexandra Paul) runs the Sunset Grill, a bar and restaurant.
-Anita is romantically involved with Jeff Carruthers (Michael Anderson, Jr.), a Los Angeles police detective who formerly worked with Hart.
+Ryder Hart is a private investigator and former police officer who is down on his luck and drinks too much alcohol.
+His estranged wife Anita runs the Sunset Grill, a bar and restaurant.
+Anita is romantically involved with Jeff Carruthers, a Los Angeles police detective who formerly worked with Hart.

-Carruthers introduces Hart to a wealthy businessman Harrison Shelgrove (Stacy Keach) and his alluring assistant Loren (Lori Singer).
+Carruthers introduces Hart to a wealthy businessman Harrison Shelgrove and his alluring assistant Loren.
 When someone close to them is murdered, Hart and Carruthers team up to try to solve the crime.

 In the course of their investigation, they uncover another mystery involving illegal immigrants from Mexico, including two who worked at the Sunset Grill.